-"...It is not disputed that the power to grant stay of proceedings or execution pending appeal is a discretionary exercise of power premised on Section 73 of the Courts of Judicature Act 1964".
+"...It is not disputed that the power to grant stay of proceedings or execution pending appeal is a discretionary exercise of power premised on s.
+73 of the Courts of Judicature Act 1964".

-In fact, in Kerajaan Malaysia v Margaret Au Nyat Fah [2008] 3 CLJ 424, the High Court took the view that incorrectly increased under Section 103 (4), (5) or (5A)," This section, to some extent in my view, is in breach of natural justice and violates the spirit of the Federal Constitution.
+In fact, in Kerajaan Malaysia v Margaret Au Nyat Fah [2008] 3 CLJ 424, the High Court took the view that to some extent in my view, is in breach of natural justice and violates the spirit of the Federal Constitution.
 A judgment obtained on an erroneous assessment which the defendant cannot honour may lead him to be made a bankrupt and/or to financial ruin.
 AMONG ALL CIVIL LAWS, THIS APPEAR TO BE THE HARSHEST and SOME OF THE MEASURES TAKEN TO COLLECT TAXES as on the facts of this case ARE PRIMA FACIE SEEN TO BE OPPRESIVE.
-For example, in this case, the administratrix
+For example, in this case, the administratrix was deprived from travelling

-In March 2020, subsequent to a tax audit, the IRBM issued its tax audit findings letter to the taxpayer.
-Among others, the IRBM alleged that the contributions are not allowed for tax deduction as it is capital in nature.
-The taxpayer responded with detailed explanation stating why the contributions are deductible by emphasising the nexus between the contributions and production of income.
-In June 2020, the IRBM maintained its position and raised tax assessments for the years of assessment 2015, 2016, 2017 and 2018 for nearly RM9 million.
+In March 2020, subsequent to a tax audit, the IRB issued its tax audit findings letter to the taxpayer.
+Among others, the IRB alleged that the contributions are not allowed for tax deduction as it is capital in nature.
+The taxpaver responded with detailed explanation stating why the contributions are deductible by emphasizing the nexus between the contributions and production of income.
+In June 2020, the IRB maintained its position and raised tax assessments for the years of assessment 2015, 2016, 2017 and 2018 for nearly RM 9 million.

-some of the IRBM's powers to take civil action against taxpayers appear to be amongst the harshest amongst all civil laws, and that some of the measures taken to collect taxes may be seen to be oppressive.
+some of the IRB's powers to take civil action against taxpayers appear to be amongst the harshest amongst all civil laws, and that some of the measures taken to collect taxes may be seen to be oppressive.
 Accordingly, the court would not be restricted from granting a stay if the facts warrant it:

-"Section 106 (3) of the ITA 1967 states: "In any proceedings under this section the court shall not entertain any plea that the amount of tax sought to be recovered is excessive, incorrectly assessed, under appeal or was deprived from travelling overseas when the tax due and owing was not personal to her.
+"Section 106 (3) of the ITA 1967 states: "In any proceedings under this section the court shall not entertain any plea that the amount of tax sought to be recovered is excessive, incorrectly assessed, under appeal or incorrectly increased under s.
+103 (4), (5) or (5A)."
+This section, overseas when the tax due and owing was not personal to her.
 WHEN THERE IS AN ABUSE SUCH AS THIS, THE COURT MUST READILY ACT TO PROVIDE THE REMEDY TO THE VICTIM.
 In this instance, the court is obliged to grant the judgment, as per the law.
 However, THE COURT IS NOT RESTRICTED FROM GRANTING A STAY of the judgment, if the facts of the case warrant so."